SelectQuoteLabs/SQComponents/notes/SQForm.md

 However, if your onSubmit function is synchronous, then you need to call setSubmitting(false) on your own.
 If you're still reading this, I commend you.
 The docs say all of this by the way :)

+**SQFormCheckbox**

+Use like any other checkbox.
+The value is provided from SQForm like the rest of the SQForm components.

 **SQFormTextField**

 The `helperText` prop defaults to an empty space it is always present in the DOM.
 This prevents UI bounce when the placeholder text appears, changing the calculated height of the input.